kups23/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 11-binary_to_decimal script converts binary to decimal
 - 12-combinations  script perform combinations of lower case letters
 - 13-print_float script prints number with 2 decimal places
 - 100-decimal_to_hexadecimal script convert from decimal to hexadecimal
+- 101-rot13 script encodes and decodes usint Rot13